AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ## Quick Start

 To create a chart with tree-like data, create a data tree by passing your data to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-tree"` as the second parameter.
-Then pass the tree to the chart constructor:
+Then pass the tree to a chart constructor:

 ```
 // create data